 The survey covers all sectors of the economy and all industries in England, Scotland and Wales (Great Britain) with the exception of employment agencies (to avoid double-counting of vacancies) and agriculture, forestry and fishing (because of the disproportionate costs involved as these industries mainly consist of very small businesses with few vacancies).
 Northern Ireland businesses are not approached because of the risk of overlap with other surveys conducted by Northern Ireland departments.

 Estimates for UK are derived by weighting up the data for Great Britain using employment estimates (Northern Ireland accounts for around 3% of UK employment).
-The headline series are based on 3-month moving averages, by type of industry and by employment count.
+The headline data series are based on three-month moving averages, by type of industry and by employment count.
 Vacancy statistics are not available by region.

 Timeliness and punctuality